engwalid404/fresh-cart-stripe/README.md

 ___________________
 <h3>About Fresh Cart E-Commerce</h3>
 <p>
-Fresh cart is an e-commerce created by using reactjs and vite contains several categories such as men `s clothes ,women `s clothes ,electronics devices and have many advantages to browse.
+Fresh cart is created by using reactjs and vite , I use data fetching API from (https://ecommerce.routemisr.com/api/v1/products), All of authentication pages,payment and errors are handeled,Fresh Cart contains several categories such as men `s clothes ,women `s clothes ,electronics devices etc.. and supported by Stripe online payment and Cash Payment and it have many advantages to browse.
 </p>

 <h3>Fresh Cart Pages</h3>